Grxcelynx/gutenberg/README.md

-# Gutenberg Block Patterns Referance
+# Gutenberg Block Patterns Reference
+### WARNING: Do NOT clone this repo

-## These files are ONLY for referance when setting up your custom block patterns
+## These files are ONLY for reference when setting up your custom block patterns

 # Inside all-block-patterns folder:
 * You MUST create a folder with the same INC folder and it's content and php file with the same content as block-patterns.php
 * The all-block-patterns folder lives INSIDE the plugin folder.
 * The plugin folder is inside of the wp-content folder of your Local Site
 * Adjust elements to your site as needed
-* REMEMBER: this is just a layout and syntax referance for you, NOT someting you want to just copy and paste into your files without changing anything
+* REMEMBER: this is just a layout and syntax reference for you, NOT something you want to just copy and paste into your files without changing anything

-# Files to referance in the patterns folder
+# Files to reference in the patterns folder
  * front-page.php - this file will have the function you need to put inside of your homepage/front-page php file to load in your patterns

 # Other Notes: